hariinfo/thirdeye/README.md

 pip install tqdm
 ## Architecture
-I have a 3 node cassandra ring setup
+I have a 3 node cassandra ring setup.
 The 3 nodes run on a oracle virtual box and the guest OS is a windows machine
 - 198.168.56.101 node1
 - 198.168.56.101 node2